ftnt-cse/soc_simulator/README.md

 ]
 ```
 - __"sleep":__ can take the values :
-- 0 => the alert will be sent immediatly
+- 0 => the alert will be sent immediately
-- a negative integet => The user will be prompted to press any key to send the alert and continue to the next one
+- a negative integer => The user will be prompted to press any key to send the alert and continue to the next one
 - a positive integer => would indicate the number of seconds to wait before sending the current alert

  Template file contains the static text as sent from the alert source device and a set of variables delimited with {{}}.